Article written by Elisa - Travel Writer & Local in France

 - No need to buy your train tickets in advance

-Eze Village is one of the most picturesque spots in the region and one of the French Riviera’s favorite stops.
+Eze Village is one of the most picturesque spots in the region.
 Eze’s popularity comes with the crowds, but it is one of the ‘must’ side trips from Nice.

-From Eze Village, take the delightful Nietzsche path down to the beach.
-It seems that the German philosopher composed the last part of his work ‘Thus Spoke Zarathustra’ under the olive trees and pine trees along this path.
+From Eze Village, take the delightful Nietzsche Path down to the beach.
+The German philosopher is said to have composed the last part of his work, “Thus Spoke Zarathustra,” under the pine trees along this Path.
 The beach here is easy to access, and it is shaded by pine trees, which almost grow down to the water’s edge.

 - Location: 12 km east of Nice

-On this Nice day trip, expect to see luxurious hotels and boutiques, Porsches and limousines, chic restaurants, and the infamous paparazzi if there’s somebody famous around.
+On this day trip from Nice to Monaco, expect to see luxurious hotels and boutiques, Porsches and limousines, chic restaurants, and the infamous paparazzi if there’s somebody famous around.

 Monte Carlo is also home to interesting sights like the Palace (with the guards changing at 11.55 am), the world-famous Casino, the Cathedral, and the Oceanographic Museum and Aquarium.
-You can also visit Monaco’s racecourse used for the Formula 1 Grand Prix.
+You can also visit Monaco’s racecourse, which is used for the Formula 1 Grand Prix.

 - Location: 22 km east of Nice